robertprast/goop/README.md

 # Goop - GO Openllm Proxy

 Goop is a go based reverse proxy meant to be a single interface for multi-cloud LLM deployments and SaaS API deployments.
-Supported engines as of now are `OpenAI`, `AzureOpenAI`, `Vertex AI (Google)` and `Bedrock`.
+Supported engines as of now are `OpenAI`, `AzureOpenAI`, `gemini AI (Google)` and `Bedrock`.

-Additionally, there is a common `OpenAI proxy` to allow for a single interface based on OpenAI schemas for all possible models for bedrock and vertex .
+Additionally, there is a common `OpenAI proxy` to allow for a single interface based on OpenAI schemas for all possible models for bedrock and gemini .
 This allows you to pass `bedrock/<model_id>` to the OpenAI sdk as the `model`.

 - [Architecture](#architecture)
 - [Setup and Installation](#setup-and-installation)